okothhillary/handcrafted-haven/PR_DESCRIPTION.md

 ## 📋 Overview

-This pull request merges the comprehensive frontend implementation and artisan data system developed by **George Olwal** into the main Handcrafted Haven project.
-This implementation provides a production-ready e-commerce platform with advanced features and modern architecture.
+This pull request merges the comprehensive frontend implementation and artisan data system developed by **George Olwal** into Emanuel's Handcrafted Haven project.
+This implementation provides a production-ready e-commerce platform that complements Emanuel's authentication system with advanced frontend features and modern architecture.

 ## 🚀 Live Demo